 Addiction is many things: a physical dependency, a spiritual deficit, a cultural pitfall, but most of all, a mentality.

 In the throes of our addiction, our bodies are hardwired to expect and depend on our drug of choice.
-We believe we can stop at any time while simultaneously worshiping that substance which holds us hostage.
+We believe we can stop at any time while simultaneously worshiping that substance that holds us hostage.
 We surround ourselves with the wrong people in the wrong places.
 But the bottom line, the thing that drives all of this, is the deep, sometimes subconscious belief that using (the act of partaking in our drug) is the only way forward.

 This mentality can plague us even after we get sober.
-We’ve programmed ourselves to use in any circumstance, especially the hard ones.
+We’ve programmed ourselves to use it in any circumstance, especially the hard ones.
 Before sobriety, our drug was our escape, our solution, and our master.

 In early recovery, there’s a very real physical hurtle called withdrawal.
 It can be painful and even deadly.
 In fact, detox centers were founded because drunks brought to jail were dying in their cells.
 While withdrawal from hard drugs like meth and cocaine can be painful and intense, alcohol withdrawal is one of the worst.
 It can cause vomiting, seizures, loss of muscle control, migraines, and can last up to a year.